-299 The TSF prevents the disclosure of internal and user data thanks to:
+295 The TSF prevents the disclosure of internal and user data thanks to:

 - Memories scrambling and encryption,

-- Bus encryption,
+- · Bus encryption,

-- · Mechanisms for operation execution concealment,
+- Mechanisms for operation execution concealment,

-- etc...
+- Leakage protection in libraries.

 6.11 Random number generation (FCS_RNG.1)

 The TSF provides 8-bit true random numbers that can be qualified with the test metrics required by the BSI-AIS20/AIS31 standard for a PTG.2 class device.